MU-ECE3220/SP23-Lab4/README.md

 		Total credits
 		```
 	- In main, create a student node for each file in the assignment directory.
-	- In main, create the actual linked list using the function described next.
+	- In main, create the actual linked list using the insert at end function.
 	- Implement a function `insert_at_end` which takes the head of the list and a new student node and appends the node to the list.
 	- Implement a function to `student_at` which returns the student at the given node index.
 	- Implement a function to `delete_at` a single student node from anywhere in the list given an integer as the index to delete from.
 Assume the head node is index `0`.